leeftk/uniswapV4-points-hook/README.md

 The hook is very simple and straight forward

-To run in just clone this repo.
+To run clone this repo.

 - Run `forge install`

 - Run `forge test`

+## Security Considerations

+This is NOT production grade or audited.
+Use at your own risk.
+Also this does not consider the gas costs and assumes that users do not care about the price of the transaction.